ishiharaf/mg/README.md

-# MusGen
+# mg

-This project aims to display in a visual way how musicians of the past were connected.
+This project aims to display in a visual way how musicians of the past were connected to each other. **mg** doesn't stand for anything in particular.

 ## Table of contents
 - [General Info](#general-info)